djalbat/juxtapose/README.md

 ## Creating elements

-There are several ways to do so, mirroring to a large extent JSX usage in React and Reaction.
-With EasyUI, however, there is a little more freedom as well as the opportunity to use inheritance rather than mixins, should you wish to.
+There are several ways to do so, mirroring to some extent JSX usage in React and Reaction.
+With EasyUI, however, there is a little more freedom as well as the opportunity to use inheritance as well as mixins, should you wish to use either.

 ### Virtual DOM elements